Hydro-regionalism—meeting a region’s water needs with renewable supplies from the local watershed—is a key tenet of WMG's 50 Year Program.

-WMG worked closely with the Community Water Coalition to develop a Hydro-regional policy platform.
+WMG has developed a Hydro-regional policy platform.
 The platform is supported by an annual water budget for the Tucson Basin, that shows how Tucson can be fully supported by renewable groundwater, effluent, and harvested water.
 Check out the basic water budget below or nerd out on the detailed water budget with footnotes.

 Tucson Basin Annual Water Budget

 Shifting from dependence on Colorado River water to local, renewable supply

 Modeling Hydro-regionalism at the Living Lab

 As with all good ideas at WMG, we start by walking the talk at home.
 Hydro-regionalism is in full effect at our Living Lab and Learning Center, where we are meeting 100% of our water needs with renewable water—rainwater, greywater, and stormwater.

 In Tucson, most of our municipal water comes from pumped groundwater and water imported hundreds of miles from the Colorado River.
 Not only does using this water deplete nature’s supply, but it is energy intensive to harvest and deliver.
 Harvesting rainwater, greywater, and stormwater at the Living Lab frees us from dependence on unsustainable supplies to meet our water needs.

 By preparing a water budget for our Living Lab we were able to ensure renewable supplies would meet all our water needs—including native trees and pollinator-friendly plants, a lush food forest with fruit trees and seasonal vegetables, employee showers, drinking water for staff and visitors, and more!
 Check out our Living Lab water budget.